hallzy/youtube-playlist-search/README.md

 - Searching is now more 'fuzzy', so it searches words individually instead of together.
+  Searches contain the name of the channel that the video is from, and the channel name is also searchable
+- Videos in the list have a thumbnail
 - Removed list.js and jQuery dependencies (jQuery was literally being used for list.js and one other thing, and list.js honestly just complicated the script more because it just wasn't necessary).